kuzhelov/learn-git/setting_up_repository.md

 ### Notes

 This is a most common command for obtaining local development comment.
-It is important to understand that Git's idea is the fact that all interaction are basedon repository-to-repository collaboration.
+It is important to understand that Git's idea is the fact that all interactions are based on repository-to-repository collaboration.
 It is possible to introduce an idea of Centralized Repository that will comply with this model - though it is not the mandatory thing that Git user is obligated to follow.

 ## git config